YJDoc2/The-Transpiler-Project/syntax.md

 ## Classes ... or glorified structs

-These are not true classes in OOP sense, neither do they support, OOP operations such as extending, interfaces, method overloading etc.
+These are not true classes in OOP sense, neither do they support OOP operations such as extending, interfaces, method overloading etc.
-These just provide a convenient way to combine data in structs and methods to operate on them.
+These just provide a convenient way to combine data in structs and methods to operate on them.<br/>
+Each class is transpiled into its own respective .c and .h file, named as class_classname.c/class_classname.h

 ### Syntax : declaration

 Please see examples in example folder for working examples.

-class classname{
+class classname{<br/>
-attributes/comments/RAW<{}>/@decl....
-methods....
+attributes/comments/RAW<{}>/@decl....<br/>
+methods....<br/>
 }

 only one attribute can be declared at one time.